Contrastive Explanations for Argumentation-Based Conclusions: Contrastive Explanations in Structured Argumentation

 \paragraph{\bf Basic Explanations for ASPIC$^+$} In abstract argumentation the arguments are abstract entities, however, in ASPIC$^+$ the structure of the arguments is known and can be used in the explanations.
-To this end we use the function, $\argdepth$, which determines the content of an explanation (e.g., explanations can consist of arguments ($\argdepth = \id$) or of the premises of those arguments ($\argdepth = \prem$)).\footnote{See~\cite{BorgB20basic} for additional variations for $\argdepth$.} Formula explanations differ in two ways from the explanations in Section~\ref{sec:Explanations}: the function $\argdepth$ is applied; and the arguments for $\phi$ have to be considered (e.g., all accepted arguments for $\phi$ for $\cap$-acceptance and an accepted argument for $\phi$ for $\cup$-acceptance).
+To this end we use the function $\argdepth$, which determines the content of an explanation (e.g., explanations can consist of arguments ($\argdepth = \id$) or of the premises of those arguments ($\argdepth = \prem$)).\footnote{See~\cite{BorgB20basic} for additional variations for $\argdepth$ and see~\cite{BorgB21intuitive} for a discussion on how these variations can be applied in the context of an example from the Netherlands Police}.
+Formula explanations differ in two ways from the explanations in Section~\ref{sec:Explanations}: the function $\argdepth$ is applied; and the arguments for $\phi$ have to be considered (e.g., all accepted arguments for $\phi$ for $\cap$-acceptance and an accepted argument for $\phi$ for $\cup$-acceptance).
 The basic explanations from Section~\ref{sec:Explanations} for formulas are defined by:

 \begin{definition}[Basic formula explanations] Let $\phi\in\calL$ be a formula and $\calAF(\AT) = \tuple{\Args,\attack}$ be based on $\AT$.
 Suppose that $\phi\in\calL$ is accepted w.r.t.\ $\Sem$ and $\cap$ or $\cup$.
 Then: